-Plug Cable Connector Assembly to Back of Control Head
+Plug Cable Connector Assembly to

 9. While holding cables in place in the cable collector insert, thread the cables through the slot in the bottom of the cable collector cover, line up the cable collector insert and cover, then slide the cover into place on the insert.